 At a glance

 A gastroscopy is done using a thin tube with a camera attached to the end to visualise the upper gastrointestinal tract.
 A gastroscopy is a procedure done to diagnose and treat conditions of the oesophagus, stomach and small intestine.
-It may be recommended by your doctor if you are suffering from issues such as difficulty swallowing, persistent stomach pain and loss of weight.
+Your doctor may recommend it if you are suffering from issues such as difficulty swallowing, persistent stomach pain, and loss of weight.
 Gastroesophageal reflux disease (GORD) or ulcers, blockages, growths or tumours are common diagnoses that may be found during a gastroscopy.

 How to prepare for the procedure

-Prior to a gastroscopy, you will need to prepare for the procedure by restricting your eating and drinking.
+Prior to a gastroscopy, you will need to prepare for the procedure by restricting your consumption.
 To ensure your stomach is empty for the gastroscopy, you should not eat for at least 6 hours before your procedure.
-A gastroscopy is an endoscopic procedure done on an outpatient basis, in theatre under conscious sedation.
+A gastroscopy is an endoscopic procedure done on an outpatient basis in theatre under conscious sedation.
 The procedure is slightly uncomfortable but not painful.
-You may be required to stay in hospital post-procedure, based on the findings or if any complications occurred.
+You may be required to stay in hospital post-procedure, based on the findings or any complications.

 What a gastroscopy involves